titanturtles/titanturtles.github.io/cybercamp.md

 ## Hardware requirement:

 Intel computers with internet connection, and at least 16GB of memory (RAM) and 60GB free harddrive space (SSD preferred).
-(8GB RAM still works, but may be slow.
-AMD computers should work fine.
+(AMD computers should work fine.
 Apple M series computer may not work.)

 * * *